 How do I know which weaknesses and threats to deal with first?

 Again, you simply need to prioritize the ones that have the highest chance of ending your business if left unchecked.
-If there are weaknesses or threats that pose little danger, then you can deal with those last and focus on the more important ones.
+If some weaknesses or threats pose little danger, then you can deal with those last and focus on the more important ones.

-You can check out our SWOT analysis templates should you wish to make to create the document in a more convenient manner.
-Also, make use of the information found in this article to guarantee that you are able to conduct a proper SWOT analysis.
+You can check out our SWOT analysis templates in Google Docs should you wish to make creating the document more convenient.
+Also, make use of the information found in this article to guarantee that you can conduct a proper restaurant SWOT analysis.